Haadiiii/todo-typeScript/README.md

 # 📖 [Todo-TypeScript] <a name="about-project"></a>

 **[Todo-TypeScript]** is a simple todo app built with TypeScript.
-It is a simple project to learn TypeScript, and it is a part of the [The Odin Project](https://www.theodinproject.com/)'s curriculum, [TypeScript](https://www.theodinproject.com/courses/javascript/lessons/typescript) section, here you can add, edit, and delete todos.
+It is a simple project to learn TypeScript, here you can add, edit, and delete todos, and they will be saved in your local storage.

 ## 🛠 Built With <a name="built-with"></a>